stffrdhrn/tutorials/README.md

 # OpenRISC Tutorials

-This repository contains instructions for building and running tutorials with the OpenRISC processor.

-The following steps are common to the different supported simulations and boards.
-When you have downloaded a release archive (`openrisc-tutorials_*.tgz`), you will only need OpenOCD, and optionally the toolchain if you want to build software yourself.
-You can find more dependencies in the list below.
+These are tutorials for the OpenRISC processor.
+The simulations run on different FPGA boards and simulators.
+Hence, the different tutorials have different requirements, which you can find in the list below.

 Once you have installed the general pre-requisites, you can do the following tutorials.